 So even this is your first year of graduate education, you can start the process of exploring career possibilities and developing key skills.
 Keep in mind that you can always work on developing soft skills, as these skills will make you stand out in an interview and shine in any workplace.
 Next year, with a better idea of what career you do (or do not) want to pursue and some specific feedback from your professors, you can update your IDP with a more concrete plan.

 How do I get started?

 - If you've already passed candidacy, begin by taking one of two online assessments, based on your field (myIDP for Biological and Physical Sciences or ImaginePhD for Humanities and Social Sciences).
 The self-assessment will help you reflect on your skills, interests, and values.

-- Based on your results, use the Graduate School's IDP form (docx) to develop and write your goals.
+- Based on your results, use the Graduate College's IDP form (docx) to develop and write your goals.
 There are six categories of goals listed on the attached document.
 You may or may not write goals in each area.
 You may write more than one goal in a specific area.
 You should write your goals based on your individual skills, interests, and values in the areas you need to develop more and even areas of strength.

 - Schedule a meeting with a trusted advisor or mentor to discuss your initial draft and to get feedback to help you hone your goals and career plans.

 - Meet with your advisor/mentor and talk through your IDP.
 Ask them to provide some assessment of your skills and goals.
 Are your goals and timeframes realistic and attainable?
 Are you missing anything?
 Ask them to help you prioritize your goals.
 What should you be working on now and what is really a future goal?